curl/everything-curl/libcurl/ws/meta.md

 ### `CURLWS_PING`
 This as an incoming ping message, that expects a pong response.

-## Offset
+## `offset`

-When the data delivered is just a part of a larger framgment, this identies the offset in number of bytes into the larger fragment where this piece belongs.
+When the data delivered is just a part of a larger framgment, this identifies the offset in number of bytes into the larger fragment where this piece belongs.

-## Bytesleft
+## `bytesleft`

 Number of outstanding payload bytes after this frame, that is left to complete this fragment.

+The maximum size of a WebSocket fragment is 63 bits.